abtieku/School_District_Analysis/README.md

 ## Overview
 The school board notified Maria that there is evidence of academic dishonesty with regards to the ninth grade math and reading scores at Thomas High School.
 Those scores needed to be excluded, and the school board requested to have the analysis run again.

-To do this, I used Python in Jupyter Notebooks.
-My input files were schools_complete.csv and students. complete.csv.
+To do this, I used PythonData in Jupyter Notebooks.
+My input files were:

+- schools_complete.csv
+- students. complete.csv

 ## Results
-What I did first was replace the 9th grade scores at Thomas High School with nulls.
-I used the numpy Pandas library for this task.
-After loading the library, I used loc to find the Thomas High School ninth graders, and  The code was:
+First, I excluded the 9th grade scores at Thomas High School by replacing their grades with nulls .
+To do this, I used the numpy Pandas library.
+After loading the library, I used loc to find the Thomas High School ninth graders and replace their scores with np.nan.
+The code was:

 ```
 student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), "reading_score"]=np.nan
 student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), "math_score"]=np.nan
 ```
-I then ran through the analysis again.
+Then I ran through the analysis again.
 -  **How the district summary was affected:**

-	- Passing math percentages were down by .2%.
+	- The passing math percentage went down by .2%.
-	- Passing reading percentages were down by .1%.
+	- The passing reading percentage went down by .3%.
-	- Overall math and reading percentages were down by .3%.
+	- The overall passing percentage went down by .1%.

-- **How the school summary was affected:**
+- **How the school summary was affected (Thomas High School):**

-   - The average passing math percentage went down by .5%.
+  - The passing math percentage went down by .1%.
-   -  The average passing reading percentage went down by .3%.
+   -  The passing reading percentage went down by .3%.
-   -  The average overall percentage went down by .3%.
+   -  The overall percentage went down by .3%.

 - **How Thomas High School was affected in relation to the other schools:**

 Thomas High School was not affected, as the margin was so slight that it stayed the second top school.